 These methods enabled designers to visualize and craft digital systems using graphical design software tools running on Altos.
 Key to this was a novel set of scalable VLSI layout design rules expressed as dimensionless geometric inequality equations.
 These enabled chip layout patterns to be numerically encoded, scaled, and reused as Moore’s law advanced.
 The re-scalable rules also enabled sharing of chip subsystem modules (what we now call “open source”).

 Our explorations intertwined technological and social innovation (in other words, they were techno-social).
 For example, one could envision a “scripted iterative process” coalescing into a social ritual as Moore’s law progressed.
 Design tools running on current computers would be used to design chip sets for more powerful future computers, and these chip sets were then printed using the next-denser fabrication process.
-Some of the more powerful chip sets would be used to enhance the computer-design computers //correct?// and chip-design tools.
-The whole process repeated, iteration after iteration—with each iteration timed by Moore’s law //correct?//.
+Some of the more powerful chip sets would be used to enhance computer-design computers running updated chip-design tools.
+The whole process repeated, iteration after iteration—with each iteration timed by Moore’s law.
 As more engineers and design-tool builders engaged with the process, working on more powerful computers, the process could generate ever more powerful and innovative digital systems.

 However, even a powerful “canned script” can’t take off through unfocused, scattered actions.
 The number of necessary engineers and programmers could not be recruited and trained at scale through existing methods.
 A solution was to create a rapidly evolving textbook that would show working design examples applying the new VLSI methods and would include all the basic concepts of digital design, computer architecture, electronic design automation (EDA), and chip fabrication.
 It would consistently express materials using the new streamlined VLSI design methods.
 The methods would be presented as already proven and sound.
 I suggested this idea and Mead agreed.
 The result was an evolving, computer-based book that was quickly printed on PARC’s laser printers and circulated.
 This became the seminal 1980 textbook Introduction to VLSI Systems, which has been called “the book that changed everything.”5